Welcome to the JFR @ OM team webpage

 We aim at understanding how flows emerge in living matter.
 Recent projects were/are supported by:

-Active viscoelastic flows in flatland: vertex models and epithelial tissues
+Active viscoelastic flows in flatland: 2D vertex models and epithelial tissues

-In 2020, I also contributed to the MODCOV-19 initiative on epidemic modeling, highlighted in a CNRS global press release.
+In 2020-21, I joined the MODCOV-19 initiative on epidemic modeling, contributed to 2 papers, one of which was highlighted in a CNRS global press release.

-Before 2019, my earlier research also dealt with cell motility, and molecular processes.
-In tissue mechanics, we studied how fish slices display a distinctive V-pattern, showing that active stresses, differential tissue friction, and plasticity shape the zebrafish myotome (MBI science feature).
+Before 2019, my earlier research dealt with tissue and cell mechanics, molecular motors, and random search optimization.
+We studied how fish acquire a distinctive V-shaped somites and bones, showing that active stresses, differential tissue friction, and plasticity shape the zebrafish myotome (MBI science feature).
 In cell motility, we proposed a universal law of migration where faster cells take longer to change direction, explained by a chemical inertia mechanism linked to actin retrograde flow (Le Monde feature); we developed a run-and-tumble model for magnetotactic bacteria predicting a phase transition to collective flow; we also showed that cortical stress fluctuations influence nuclear positioning and polarity (MBI science feature).
 On the molecular side, we proposed a model of force generation by motor assemblies, revealing how cells sense rigidity through local pinching (Nature Physics News and Views, Curie Institute review); developed algorithms to optimize super-resolution imaging; and studied reactivity theory to identify efficient search strategies for catalytic encounters.

 See Google Scholar profile.